gavinmgrant/permitful-client/README.md

 * Users can search for an address and find any building permit on file for that property.
 * Once your search finds a property, Permitful lists any building permits on file.
 For each permit, you will find its permit number, status, and a brief description.
 * Registered users can select their favorite permits and quickly retrieve their details later.
-Save time and register.

 ## Live App